avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 of sequences that differ little), and BLOSUM30 is used for more divergent alignments (alignments of sequences that differ a lot).

-Many R libraries come with example data sets or data files.
-The data() function is used to load these data files.
+Many R packages come with example data sets or data files.
+The "data()" function is used to load these data files.
 You can use the data() function in R to load a data set of BLOSUM matrices that comes with R Biostrings() package.

-To load the BLOSUM50 matrix, we
-type:
+To load the BLOSUM50 matrix, we type:

 ::